unyt-org/newsletter-archive/2025/October/en.md

 * Building a **full-stack web app** with UIX and DATEX
 * Understanding the principles of **reactivity and distributed computation**

-Stay tuned - the tutorials will be published soon and available to everyone.
+Stay tuned - the tutorials will get published soon and will be available to everyone.

 ---